UAE: A vacation just to sleep? Rise in sleep tourism as residents prefer rest over adventure

 Soman pointed out that couple-focused getaways are meaningful escapes, offering the chance to reconnect without the usual distractions.
 Travelling with children adds a different kind of joy, but the focus shifts more towards family-oriented activities.

 “I feel that my vacations with my husband are essential for marital bonding and relaxation.
 With our busy lives, finding quality time to spend together is rare.
 When we go with our son, the itinerary of the holiday is very different.
-It’s mostly centered, keeping his needs in mind.
+It’s mostly centred on meeting his needs.
 So, those vacations are separate for us,” she added.

 Meanwhile, travellers from the UAE reiterate that they strongly prefer beach and poolside activities, pampering, and wellness experiences.